 Many fitness centers offer water aerobics classes.
 An instructor will take you through a routine, often set to music.
 These can be a fun way to exercise with others and get feedback on your form and technique to ensure you’re performing the exercises safely.

 You can also find instructions for specific moves online and devise your own water aerobics routine.

-High intensity interval training, or HIIT, is having a moment in a big way.
-This type of exercise involves quick bursts of intense effort interspersed with lower intensity active rest periods.
+Although water exercises are great, you can also enjoy the benefits of swimming back and forth in the pool.
+High-intensity interval training, or HIIT, takes swimming up a notch to boost your endurance and cardio.
+This type of exercise involves quick bursts of intense effort interspersed with lower-intensity active rest periods.
 HIIT gets your heart and lungs working hard, burns fat, and tones muscles.